-Unlike the old system, you will not be awarded with extra bonus points under the new PSLE AL system.
+Unlike the old system where students will be awarded with extra bonus points for getting a pass, merit or distinction, there is no bonus points for those who are taking higher mother tongue under the new PSLE AL system.

 However, should there be a scenario where 2 students have the same score, priority will be given to the student who has a better Higher Mother Tongue grade if they are applying to a SAP school.